How can I obtain a copy of the current contract or bid tabulation?

 Are there additional steps after registering as a vendor?

 Yes, you will need to add NIGP/commodity codes to your account which allows you to receive email notifications of when bids are advertised that match the services/goods that you can provide.

 Where do I locate National Institute of Government Purchasing (NIGP) Commodity Codes?

 You can contact vendor support to obtain a list of codes you can search along with instructions on how to add the codes.

 Who is the Business Industry Analyst?

 The Business Industry Analyst is a group of Business Development and Procurement specialists who connect businesses with the resources and information needed to do business with the City of Dallas.
 A primary responsibility of the Business Industry Analyst is to increase and encourage the participation of the business community to sell their goods and services to the City of Dallas.
 The Business Industry Analyst also helps link vendors to the City of Dallas procurement website, which enables them to register at no cost as a vendor, submit bids, and assist with Minority/Women Business Enterprise (M/WBE) certification, pending qualification.
 Along with connecting businesses to agency and advocacy groups.

-For more information or to contact a Business Industry Analyst, call (214) 670-3326 or visit the Business Development and Procurement Services bid website.
+For more information or to contact a Business Industry Analyst, call (214) 670-3326 or visit the Procurement Services bid website.

 What is Minority/Women Business Enterprises (M/WBE)?

 An M/WBE is a small business that is at least 51% owned and operated by a socially and economically disadvantaged person or persons.
 Socially and Economically Disadvantaged means individuals who are citizens of the United States (or lawfully admitted permanent residents) and who are: